ishkamiel/gameProject/README.md

 The project uses CMake as it's build system and is organized in separate demo and engine subprojects.
-The engine also includes tests for some of the more fundamental parts of the engine, and allows selective running and building of thests.
+The engine also includes tests for some of the more fundamental parts of the engine, and allows selective running and building of tests.
 Code documentation is inlined with the header files, use the doxygen format and can be build with the build system.

 - `demo`